-The project, which began in 2013 and is due for completion in 2016, is using Southeast Asia as a ‘natural laboratory’ to explore these natural processes and their products.
+Indonesian and Australian scientists are part of a team searching for buried treasure: using the movement of tectonic plates to predict when and where giant deposits of gold and copper should form, while building an understanding of the conditions these deposits are created in.
+The project, which was begun in 2013 and due for completion in 2016, is using Southeast Asia as a ‘natural laboratory’ to explore these natural processes and their products.
 Knowing when and how deposits formed can help us understand geological processes occurring today.
 Continue reading Predicting where gold and copper lie

 Dr Joanne (Jo) Whittaker, Institute for Marine and Antarctic Studies, University of Tasmania, Hobart

 Dr Joanne (Jo) Whittaker likes to solve jigsaw puzzles.
 Now this marine geoscientist is tackling the biggest puzzle on the planet—the formation of continents.